 On March 1st, 2014, at the Isabel Bader Theatre, we hope you join us in taking it to the next dimension.
 Like most TEDx events, our conference is invitation only.

 This independent TEDx event is operated under license from TED.

 TED is a nonprofit organization devoted to Ideas Worth Spreading.
 Started as a conference in California 26 years ago, TED has grown to support those world-changing ideas with many initiatives.

 At a TED conference, the world’s leading thinkers and doers are asked to give the talk of their lives in 18 minutes or less.
-TED speakers have included Roger Ebert, Sheryl Sandberg, Bill Gates, Elizabeth Gilbert, Benoit Mandelbrot, Philippe Starck, Ngozi Okonjo-Iweala, Brian Greene, Isabel Allende and former UK Prime Minister Gordon Brown.
+TED speakers have included Roger Ebert, Sheryl Sandberg, Bill Gates, Elizabeth Gilbert, Benoit Mandelbrot, Phillippe Starck, Ngozi Okonjo-Iweala, Brian Greene, Isabel Allende and former UK Prime Minister Gordon Brown.
 Three major TED events are held each year: The TED Conference takes place every spring in Vancouver, Canada, simultaneous with TEDActive, in Whistler, BC; and the TEDGlobal Conference takes place each summer in Edinburgh, Scotland.

 On TED.com, talks from TED conferences are shared with the world for free as TED Talks videos.
 A new TED Talk is posted every weekday.
 Through the Open Translation Project, TED Talks are subtitled by volunteers worldwide into more than 90 languages.
 Through our distribution networks, TED Talks are shared on TV, radio, Netflix and many websites.

 In the spirit of ideas worth spreading, TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.